amallianadhiaratna/company-rooms-reservation/README.md

     <img src="docs/logout.png"/>
 </p>

-You should clear the authorizations as well by clicking the padlock symbol
+You should clear the authorizations as well by clicking the padlock symbol and click **logout**

 <p align="center">
     <img src="docs/bearer-token2.png"/>